SteveRhoadsCA/TopPrioritiesByBU/README.md

-# TopPrioritiesByBusinesUnit
+# TopPrioritiesByBusinessUnit
-A Rally Cardboard where the columns are parent folders in the project hierarchy, and the cards are the top X portfolio items for each family of folders.
+A Rally Cardboard where the columns are direct children folders in the project hierarchy, and the cards are the top X portfolio items for each family of folders.

 This cardboard should allow the user to:
 1) Set the starting project folder - and the columns will be driven by the direct children of that choice.